LucreMo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 T19.
 Replace all characters A and c from input to Z and e respectively T20.
 Create a script that removes all letters c and C from input T21.
 A script that reverse its input
+T22.
+A script that displays all users and their home directories, sorted by users